Insomnia

 • Frustration or worry about your sleep

 Insomnia can be caused by a variety of factors.
-Some insomnia cases are caused by external factors such as medical conditions, mental health problems, medications or substances.
+Some insomnia cases are caused by external factors such as medical problems, mental health problems, medications or substances.

 Insomnia in Children

-In children, insomnia is usually a behavioral problem.
 Many children will not go to bed unless a consistent bedtime is enforced.
-Children with behavioral insomnia of childhood may stay awake for hours past their bedtime.
 Some children delay bedtime by bargaining for stories or by getting up from bed frequently to drink water or use the bathroom.
+Parents need to assert that they decide when it is time for bed and be firm when children try delay tactics.

 After staying up past their bedtime, children may misbehave or act out.
 Children react differently to sleep loss than adults.
 Rather than acting sleepy and sluggish during the daytime, children with insomnia tend to be hyperactive.